ncercos/FlappyBird-Clone/README.md

 <div style="width: 100%; display: flex; justify-content: space-between;">

+## 🎮 How to Play

+**Objective**: Guide your bird through pipes by keeping it airborne.
+Each successful pipe passage earns a point, with medals awarded at score milestones.

+- `SPACE`/'Left Mouse Button' - Flap Wings
+- `C` - Toggle Day/Night
+- `B` - Change Bird Color
+&nbsp;

 ## ⚙️ Technologies Used
 - **Java SDK 22**: Core programming language and development kit
 - **Swing/AWT**: Used for GUI components and graphics rendering